Windsor, Colorado: Demographics

 Historically, many of the town's inhabitants were of Germans-from-Russia origin.
 Beginning in the early 1970s, as the population grew with industrialization, the ethnic makeup diversified.
+However, the town is still 89.8% white.
 The town's German-Russian heritage is still evident in the town's churches, festivals and traditions.

 Arts and culture

 The town hosts a Summer Concert Series at the lakeside Boardwalk Park, accompanied by food vendors and a beer garden serving locally brewed beer.

 A Harvest Festival takes place on the Labor Day weekend, and includes a parade, carnival, concerts, a hot air balloon festival, and home and garden fair.

 Museums

 The Windsor Art and Heritage Center hosts a variety of art shows throughout the year, and provides opportunities for the community to participate in art and cultural programs for all ages.

 The Boardwalk Park Museum contains seven original historical buildings, including a train depot with caboose and freight car, schoolhouse and teacher's quarters, farmhouse with summer kitchen, and a beet shanty and prayer meeting house.

 The Windsor Community Playhouse, founded in 1981, produces theatrical productions.

 The Windsor Severance Fire Rescue Museum houses displays of the history of Windsor Fire Department, established in 1902.
 The fire department was dissolved as a division of the Town of Windsor and re-organized in 1950 as the Windsor Severance Fire Protection District (now Windsor Severance Fire Rescue).